WanderingStar/WanderingStar.github.io/_posts/2016-04-09-dali-persistence.md

 The whole [thing][code] is under 100 lines of code so far, and a lot of that is exception handling, so I think the ideas are pretty straightforward.
-It could probably use a large helping of syntactic sugar and some thought put into patterns for searching, but it's a start...
+It could probably use a large helping of syntactic sugar and some thought put into reference cycles and patterns for searching, but it's a start...

 I've cheekily nicknamed it [dali][dali], after Salvador Dalí, in honor of [The Persistence of Memory][art].